Most kids love reading funny books. Add in the graphic novel format, and you get a winning combination of funny graphic novels!

 Mr. Pants It’s Go Time! by Scott McCormick, illustrated by R.H.
 Lazzell

-Mr. Pants really wants to go to laser tag, but since he didn’t clean his room, his sister picks a visit to Fairy Princess Dream Factory.
+Mr. Pants really wants to play laser tag, but since he didn’t clean his room, his sister picks a visit to Fairy Princess Dream Factory.
 Fun and entertaining.

 Cosmic Pizza Party by Nick Murphy & Paul Ritchey